altair-viz/pdvega/_sources/advanced.rst.txt

 Skipping ``vgplot`` entirely
 ----------------------------
-If you would like to skip pdvega's vgplot API entirely and build your Vega-Lite plot from scratch, pdvega's :class:`~pdvega.VegaLiteAxes` object lets you do this directly.
+If you would like to skip pdvega's vgplot API entirely and build your Vega-Lite plot from scratch, pdvega's :class:`~pdvega.Axes` object lets you do this directly.
 For example:

 .. pdvega-plot::

-   from pdvega import VegaLiteAxes
+   from pdvega import Axes

    spec = {
      '$schema': 'https://vega.github.io/schema/vega-lite/v2.json',